santikka/cfid/README.md

 ## Overview

-Facilitates the identification of counterfactual queries in structural causal models via the ID\* and IDC\* algorithms by Shpitser, I. and Pearl, J. (2007, 2008) <https://arxiv.org/abs/1206.5294>,
+This package facilitates the identification of counterfactual queries in structural causal models via the ID\* and IDC\* algorithms by Shpitser, I. and Pearl, J. (2007, 2008) <https://arxiv.org/abs/1206.5294>,
 <https://jmlr.org/papers/v9/shpitser08a.html>.
 Provides a simple